A new year is fast approaching, which means it’s time to make your New Year’s resolutions.

 As my executive coach Stever Robbins once told me, these projects, while often low priority in the grand scheme of things, create psychological drag.
-Being reminded of these unfinished projects and tasks, whether that's seeing the burned-out bulb when you head down to the basement or the unmended pair of pants in your laundry room, pull you out of your flow and introduce little bits of stress in your day that build up over time.
+Being reminded of these unfinished projects and tasks, whether that's seeing the burned-out bulb when you head down to the basement or the unmended pair of pants in your laundry room, pulls you out of your flow and introduces little bits of stress in your day that build up over time.

 Scheduling a day to take care of all these often smaller projects helps remove the psychological drag and makes you more effective overall, even if the individual tasks and projects don't have a huge impact.

-― Trevor Lohrbeer, founder of time management app Day Optimizer
+— Trevor Lohrbeer, founder of time management app, Day Optimizer

-This is a paraphrase of a quote attributed to Mark Twain, ‘If you eat a live frog every morning, nothing worse will happen to you the rest of the day,’ which was then made famous by Brian Tracy’s book Eat That Frog.
 The tip is to do the hardest thing right away.
 It makes the rest of the day go more smoothly and eliminates all of the wasted anxiety and stress we create when we procrastinate and worry about all that we have to do. . . even when we’re not doing it.

 — Sharon Danzger, productivity consultant and founder of Control Chaos

 When there is a project you have been avoiding, create an incentive for doing it using an ‘if/then’ statement.
-For example: If I vacuum the house, then I get to watch a show on Netflix
+For example: If I vacuum the house, then I get to watch a show on Netflix.

 We often put off things that seem difficult, big, or overwhelming.
 The hardest part is getting started.
 So, rather than tackling the entire project, start with something small and manageable.
 For example, instead of committing to organizing your entire house, decide to start by cleaning out one drawer.